What is the Best Audio Codec for Online Video Streaming?

 h.264 Advanced Video Coding (AVC)

-H.264, also known as MPEG-4 Part 10, is a video compression standard for a high-definition digital video.
+H.264, also known as MPEG-4 Part 10, is a video compression standard for high-definition digital video.

 A live stream or online video requires more than the best audio codec settings.
 Obviously, video is crucial, advanced audio coding is as well.

-That’s why it’s important to understand video codecs as well as audio codecs.
-We recommend using an H.264 video codec For more on AVC, check out our guide on advanced video coding.
+That’s why it’s important to understand video codecs as well as audio codecs for live streaming.
+As such, we recommend using a H.264 video codec.
+For more on AVC, check out our guide on advanced video coding.

 To learn more about the best video codec for HTML5 live streaming, this post’s video codec counterpart.